sethdandridge/itsavailable/README.md

 # @itsavailable
 Bot that tweets unregistered .com domains

+**Note to prospective employers:** This was written in 2019 and is no longer a fair representation of my abilities.
+I'm better now.

 ## Overview
 Gets eligible domains from 3 sources:
 1. Most-visited English-language Wikipedia pages in the past hour